Jill Duggar Gets Romanced With Hot Anniversary Date At The Movies Without The Kids

 As with any Duggar post, there are always people who end up either attacking the family or each other in the comments.
-The conversation on this post turned to arguing on whether this movie was appropriate for kids because of the swearing and drinking in it.
-Other comments were a bit more positive and congratulating them on their four years of marriage.
+The conversation on this post turned to arguing about whether this movie was appropriate for kids because of the swearing and drinking in it.
+Other comments were a bit more positive and congratulated them on their four years of marriage.
 One person did tease that their alone time together could result in baby number three.

-The Duggar daughter had shared a snapshot of herself trying to get ready for her hot date with her husband.
+The Duggar daughter shared a snapshot of herself getting ready for her hot date with her husband.
 She teased that she had a little helper while she was dolling herself up.
 Samuel is seen in the background having fun unrolling the toilet paper in the bathroom.

 On the Occasion of our Fourth Anniversary https://t.co/N8oL9Et2Ek pic.twitter.com/kKfEt1gV0a